Cover and variable degeneracy: Open discussions

 \subsection{Problem 2}

-Huang and Wang \cite{MR3016834} proved that every planar graph without chordal $6$-cycles has vertex arboricity at most two.
-Hu \etal \cite{MR3802541} proved that every planar graph without chordal $6$-cycles is $4$-choosable.
-It is possible that the following conjecture is true.
+Choi and Zhang \cite{MR3233411} proved that every toroidal graph without $4$-cycles has vertex arboricity at most two.
+Chen, Huang and Wang \cite{MR3508765} extended this result and showed that every toroidal graph without $4$-cycles adjacent to $3$-cycles has list vertex arboricity at most two.

+Chen, Huang and Wang \cite{MR3508765} showed that the configuration in \autoref{F36} is reducible for list vertex arboricity at most two.
+But Kim and Yu \cite{MR3969022} showed that this is irreducible for DP-$4$-coloring, so we cannot trivially obtain a solution to the corresponding DP-$4$-coloring problem.

+Very recently, Wang \etal \cite{Wang2019+} gave the following result which improves all the results mentioned in this subsection.